What is agile methodology? Most common agile methodologies

 Scrum is an agile development methodology that focuses specifically on how to manage tasks in a team-based development environment.
 Scrum believes that development should be done in small development teams (about 7-9 people).

-Scrum teams have a high level of empowerment: for example, they can decide how the work is done: which product functionality they work on and how they do it.
-Scrum consists of 3 main roles:
+Scrum teams are highly empowered: for example, they can decide how the work is done: which product functionality they work on and how they do it.
+A scrum consists of 3 main roles:

 • Scrum Master: is responsible for setting up and running the team, troubleshooting work disruptions and making Scrum work